everapihq/currencyapi-js/README.md

     });
 ```

+Endpoints accessible with a free account:
+- `status`
+- `latest`
+- `historical`

+These advanced endpoints currently require a paid subscription:
+- `convert`
+- `range`

-Find out more about our endpoints, parameters and data structure in the [docs]
+Find out more about our endpoints, parameters and response data structure in the [docs]

 [docs]: https://currencyapi.com/docs
 [currencyapi.com]: https://currencyapi.com